For quite a long time, Canchánchara was practically unknown outside of Cuba. And, actually, it wasn't much different on the island itself.

 The history of Canchánchara

-Canchánchara is said to be the one original, genuine Cuban cocktail as other cocktails like the Mojito and Daiquiri were invented by foreigners.
-Unlike those, Canchánchara is an invention of Cuban people attributed to the guerilla fighters called Mambises.
+Unlike those, Canchánchara is an invention of the Cuban people attributed to the guerilla fighters called Mambises.

 As the Canchánchara was mainly popular in the South, it wasn't as famous as the Daiquiri and the Mojito.
-The reason is that those two cocktails were making rounds in Havana, which was a haven for Americans during the times of prohibition.
+Those two cocktails were making rounds in Havana, which was a haven for Americans during the times of prohibition.

 Canchánchara, in contrast, was not served in Havana.
-Indeed, even today, many Cubans that grew up in Cuba's capital city never heard of the cocktail from southern Cuba.
+In fact, even today, many Cubans that grew up in Cuba's capital city never heard of the cocktail from Southern Cuba.

 Ingredients of a great Canchánchara

-Recipes to make Canchánchara do vary.
+Also, the formulas to make Canchánchara can vary.
 Even in Trinidad, the hometown of Canchánchara, you can get very sugary and thick mixes or watery drinks with only light sweetening.

 The main reason for this is the honey used in the cocktail.
-While some use only pure honey that does not blend easily with the other ingredients, others add water to help with this.
-Hence, the best way to sweeten the cocktail without making it too sticky is honey syrup.
-It is quick and easy to produce at home and will make for an amazing Canchánchara.
+While some use it only pure, which does not blend easily with the other ingredients, others add water to help with this.

 What is Aguardiente?

-As a result, Aguardiente is a light and refreshing spirit with hints of citrus.
+As a result, Cuban Aguardiente is a light and refreshing spirit with a subtle citrus flavor.
 That's why, if you can't get Cuban Aguardiente to make your Canchánchara, your best bet is unaged Silver Rum or another Aguardiente from Latin America.

 Jícaras - the traditional clay mugs